mountain/PeirceMachine/README.md

 # PeirceMachine
-A collection of reference, document and thinking of Peirce's Semiotic theory
+A collection of references, documents and thinking of Peirce's Semiotic theory